-- The school has procedures for internal quality assurance. - The school continually reviews its objectives, programmes, and entire operation. - The school is accurate, transparent and truthful in its public face. - The school's leadership, staff and faculty are accountable.
+The school has procedures for internal quality assurance.
+The school continually reviews its objectives, programmes, and entire operation.
+The school is accurate, transparent and truthful in its public face.
+The school's leadership, staff and faculty are accountable.

+Response

+incaporisc and the second seco

-9. Governed with competency
+9 Gove erned with competency

+3 .
+00ve
-- The school has a clear legal operation, unambiguous governance structures and joint decision making procedures.

-- The school's governing body is free from conflict of interest.
+- The school has a clear legal operation, unambiguous governance structures and joint decision making procedures. - The school's governing body is free from conflict of interest.

+Response

-10. Managed efficiently
+10. Ma naged efficiently

-- The school is run by an efficient administration - The school's staff and faculty are sufficient in number and suitably qualified - The school's staff and faculty are provided with adequate working conditions. - The school makes provision for on-going training of its staff and faculty. - The school is transparent, accountable and viable in its financial dealings.
+The school is run by an efficient administration The school's staff and faculty are sufficient in number and suitably qualified The school's staff and faculty are provided with adequate working conditions.
+The school makes provision for on-going training of its staff and faculty.
+The school is transparent, accountable and viable in its financial dealings.
+Response